greensms-io/greensms-php/README.md

 ## Compatibility

-`greensms-php` is compatible with PHP 5.5 and PHP 7+ onwards until the latest PHP Version
+`greensms-php` is compatible with PHP 7.3+ onwards until the latest PHP Version

 ## Methods